ietf-rats-wg/eat/draft-ietf-rats-eat.md

 A UEID is permanent.
 It MUST never change for a given entity.

-The different types of UEIDs 1) accommodate different manufacturing processes, 2) accommodate short and small UEIDs, 3) have an option that doesn't require registration fees and central administration.
+The different types of UEIDs 1) accommodate different manufacturing processes, 2) accommodate small UEIDs, 3) provide an option that doesn't require registration fees and central administration.
 Creation of new types requires a Standards Action {{RFC8126}}.

 A manufacturer of entities may use different types for different products.